colevandersWands/study-lenses/demo/content/predictive-stepping/README.md

   practice to use effectively and is worth every second.
 You can see every value in memory, at every step of your program's execution.
 Debuggers are designed to help you understand how memory is structured in JS

-## The Study Technique

-To check if you _really_ understand a program, practice stepping through it in the debugger like so:

-0. Don't step forward yet!
-1. Predict which line will execute next and how it will change program state
-2. Step forward in the program.
-3. Check your prediction.
-4. Investigate if you were wrong: Is this a bug in the program, or is it something you did not understand?

-That's it, happy studies!